 If everyone at the same time were to suddenly throw their morals out the window and act strictly on their baser instincts, the world would surely devolve into chaos.

 When faced with a moral dilemma and the best course of action seems to be the wrong one, we are forced to think outside the box and come up with new solutions to the quandary.

 Facing moral dilemmas activates our creativity as a society and helps us take our humanity to a new level to achieve better and greater things.

 In a society where morals are an afterthought, the innocent tend to be stressed.
 This is because they live in constant fear that they will be exploited.
 But when a society is guided by sane morals, everyone can live in peace and happiness.

 Sticking with morals also takes the burden off individuals who are forced to make unethical decisions that they are uncomfortable with.
 With ethical rationale to back up their choice to do what they believe is right, they can go about their business with a lighter heart.

 So do moral dilemmas help society?

 By keeping society sane and safe.

 The moral dilemma in society is what grooms us to be reasonable, law-abiding and responsible people.
 Never underestimate the influence of morals, especially during our formative years.
-Without moral dilemmas to guide our actions, we’d be nothing but savages psychologically, financially, physically, sexually, and emotionally preying on one another.
+Without moral dilemmas to guide our actions, we’d be nothing but savages psychologically, financially, physically, and emotionally preying on one another.